defold/doc/docs/en/manuals/app-manifest.md

 Excluded the video recording capability from the engine (see the [`start_record`](https://defold.com/ref/stable/sys/#start_record) message documentation).

-## Exclude Profiler
+## Profiler

+Control when profiler functionality is linked into the engine:

+* **Debug Only** - Include the profiler in debug builds only.
+This is the default.
+* **None** - Exclude profiler functionality from all build variants.
+* **Always** - Include the profiler in both debug and release builds.

-Exclude the profiler from the engine.
-The profiler is used for gathering performance and usage counters.
-Learn how to use the profiler in the [Profiling manual](/manuals/profiling/).
+The app-manifest setting controls whether the profiler code is linked into a build.
+The settings under `profiler` in *game.project* control profiler behavior at runtime.
+Learn how to use the available facilities in the [Profiling manual](/manuals/profiling/).

+## Sound

+The sound controls determine which sound system and decoders are linked into the engine.

-## Exclude Sound
+### Exclude Sound

 Exclude all sound playing capabilities from the engine.

+### Exclude Sound Decoder: WAV

+Exclude support for WAV sound resources.

+### Exclude Sound Decoder: OGG

+Exclude support for Ogg Vorbis sound resources.

+### Include Sound Decoder: Opus

+Include support for Ogg Opus sound resources.
+The Opus decoder is excluded by default, so this option must be enabled before `.opus` resources can be played.
+See the [Sound manual](/manuals/sound/) for supported formats.

 ## Exclude Input